Perfect Weekend in Seattle Itinerary (Tips From a Native)

 I’m a native of Seattle and lived in the area for the first 29 years of my life, so I realize I’m a little biased, but let’s be honest…there aren’t a lot of spots in the U.S. that offer so much: modern city, amazing arts community, and great food, plus both water and snow-capped mountain views.

 C’mon.
-It’s amazing and everyone knows it.
+It’s one of the best places to visit in Washington State and everyone knows it.

 To plan your two days in Seattle just follow my itinerary below.
 I know you’ll love it!